Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

     .store(in: &cancellables)
 eventBus.send("World") // Received

-// CurrentValueSubject — has a current value, replays to new subscribers let counter = CurrentValueSubject<Int, Never>(0)
-counter.value // 0
+// CurrentValueSubject: has a current value, replays to new subscribers let counter = CurrentValueSubject<Int, Never>(0) counter.value // 0
 counter.send(1)